DuqueDeTuring/books2explore/readme.md

 - Hyperion (Hyperion Cantos, Book 1), Dan Simmons
 - I Am a Strange Loop por Douglas R. Hofstadter
 - I Am Dynamite!: A Life of Nietzsche by Sue Prideaux
-- I Think, Therefore I Laugh	I Think, Therefore I Laugh by John Allen Paulos (Paperback)
+- I Think, Therefore I Laugh by John Allen Paulos
 - IBM's 360 and Early 370 Systems (History of Computing) by Emerson W. Pugh
-- iCon Steve Jobs: The Greatest Second Act in the History of Business	iCon Steve Jobs: The Greatest Second Act in the History of Business by Jeffrey S. Young, William L. Simon (Hardcover)
+- iCon Steve Jobs: The Greatest Second Act in the History of Business by Jeffrey S. Young, William L. Simon
-- Idea Makers: Personal Perspectives on the Lives & Ideas of Some Notable People	Idea Makers: Personal Perspectives on the Lives & Ideas of Some Notable People by Stephen Wolfram (Hardcover)
+- Idea Makers: Personal Perspectives on the Lives & Ideas of Some Notable People by Stephen Wolfram
 - Ideas and Opinions (Modern Library) (9780679601050): Albert Einstein, Alan Lightman: Books
 - Identifying with Nationality Europeans, Ottomans, and Egyptians in Alexandria by Will Hanley (Columbia University Press) https://cup.columbia.edu/book/identifying-with-nationality/9780231177627
 - Identity: A Very Short Introduction (Very Short Introductions) by Florian Coulmas
-- Identity: The Demand for Dignity and the Politics of Resentment	Identity: The Demand for Dignity and the Politics of Resentment by Francis Fukuyama (Kindle Edition)
+- Identity: The Demand for Dignity and the Politics of Resentment by Francis Fukuyama
-- Ideology And Utopia: An Introduction to the Sociology of Knowledge	Ideology And Utopia: An Introduction to the Sociology of Knowledge by Karl Mannheim, Louis Wirth (Paperback)
+- Ideology And Utopia: An Introduction to the Sociology of Knowledge by Karl Mannheim, Louis Wirth
 - If on a Winter's Night a Traveler by Italo Calvino
 - Imagined Communities: Reflections on the Origin and Spread of Nationalism: Benedict Anderson: 9781784786755: Books
 - Immigration and Democracy (Oxford Political Theory) by Sarah Song
-- Implementation Patterns	Implementation Patterns by Kent Beck (Paperback)
+- Implementation Patterns by Kent Beck
 - Impossible Exchange, Jean Baudrillard
-- Impossible Languages By ANDREA MORO (https://www.penguinrandomhouse.com/books/657533/impossible-languages-by-andrea-moro/) (https://thereader.mitpress.mit.edu/the-sound-of-thought/)
+- Impossible Languages By Andrea Moro (https://thereader.mitpress.mit.edu/the-sound-of-thought/)
 - Impounded: Dorothea Lange and the Censored Images of Japanese American Internment by Linda Gordon
-- In Defense of Anarchism (with a New Preface)	In Defense of Anarchism (with a New Preface) by Robert Paul Wolff (Paperback)
+- In Defense of Anarchism (with a New Preface)	In Defense of Anarchism (with a New Preface) by Robert Paul Wolff
 - Infinite detail, Tim Maughan
-- In Focus: National Geographic Greatest Portraits	In Focus: National Geographic Greatest Portraits by National Geographic Society, William Albert Allard (Hardcover)
+- In Focus: National Geographic Greatest Portraits by National Geographic Society, William Albert Allard
 - In Gods We Trust: The Evolutionary Landscape of Religion (Evolution and Cognition) by Scott Atran
 - In Search of a Better World: A Human Rights Odyssey (CBC Massey Lectures) by Payam Akhavan
 - In Search of Memory: The Emergence of a New Science of Mind, Eric R. Kandel
-- In the Blink of an Eye: A Perspective on Film Editing, 2nd Edition	In the Blink of an Eye: A Perspective on Film Editing, 2nd Edition by Walter Murch, Francis Ford Coppola (Paperback)
+- In the Blink of an Eye: A Perspective on Film Editing, 2nd Edition by Walter Murch, Francis Ford Coppola
 - In the First Circle by Aleksandr I. Solzhenitsyn
-- In the Garden of Beasts: Love, Terror, and an American Family in Hitler's Berlin	In the Garden of Beasts: Love, Terror, and an American Family in Hitler's Berlin by Erik Larson (Kindle Edition)
+- In the Garden of Beasts: Love, Terror, and an American Family in Hitler's Berlin by Erik Larson
 - In the Plex: How Google Thinks, Works, and Shapes Our Lives by Steven Levy
 - In the Shadow of International Law: Secrecy and Regime Change in the Postwar World y Michael Poznansky (https://global.oup.com/academic/product/in-the-shadow-of-international-law-9780190096595)
-- Incident Response and Computer Forensics, Second Edition	Incident Response and Computer Forensics, Second Edition by Chris Prosise, Kevin Mandia (Paperback)
+- Incident Response and Computer Forensics, Second Edition by Chris Prosise, Kevin Mandia
 - Ineffability and its Metaphysics: The Unspeakable in Art, Religion, and Philosophy
 - Information and Randomness: An Algorithmic Perspective (Texts in Theoretical Computer Science.
-An EATCS Series)	Information and Randomness: An Algorithmic Perspective (Texts in Theoretical Computer Science.
-An EATCS Series) by Cristian S. Calude (Hardcover)
+An EATCS Series) by Cristian S. Calude
-- Information Rules: A Strategic Guide to the Network Economy	Information Rules: A Strategic Guide to the Network Economy by Carl Shapiro, Hal R. Varian (Hardcover)
+- Information Rules: A Strategic Guide to the Network Economy by Carl Shapiro, Hal R. Varian
-- Information Theory and Statistics (Dover Books on Mathematics)	Information Theory and Statistics (Dover Books on Mathematics) by Solomon Kullback (Paperback)
+- Information Theory and Statistics (Dover Books on Mathematics)) by Solomon Kullback
-- Information Theory, Inference and Learning Algorithms	Information Theory, Inference and Learning Algorithms by David J. C. MacKay (Hardcover)
+- Information Theory, Inference and Learning Algorithms	Information Theory, Inference and Learning Algorithms by David J. C. MacKay
 - Information: A Very Short Introduction by Luciano Floridi
 - Innate: How the Wiring of Our Brains Shapes Who We Are Kevin J. Mitchell (https://press.princeton.edu/books/paperback/9780691204154/innate)
-- Innumeracy by John Allen Paulos
-- Innumeracy: Mathematical Illiteracy and Its Consequences	Innumeracy: Mathematical Illiteracy and Its Consequences by John Allen Paulos (Paperback)
+- Innumeracy: Mathematical Illiteracy and Its Consequences by John Allen Paulos
-- Insanely Great: The Life and Times of Macintosh, the Computer that Changed Everything	Insanely Great: The Life and Times of Macintosh, the Computer that Changed Everything by Steven Levy (Paperback) |
+- Insanely Great: The Life and Times of Macintosh, the Computer that Changed Everything by Steven Levy
 - Insanely Simple: The Obsession That Drives Apple's Success, Ken Segall
 - Inside Intel: Andy Grove and the Rise of the World's Most Powerful Chip Company by Tim Jackson
-- Inside Network Perimeter Security: The Definitive Guide to Firewalls, Vpns, Routers, and Intrusion Detection Systems	Inside Network Perimeter Security: The Definitive Guide to Firewalls, Vpns, Routers, and Intrusion Detection Systems by Lenny Zeltser, Scott Winters (Paperback)
+- Inside Network Perimeter Security: The Definitive Guide to Firewalls, Vpns, Routers, and Intrusion Detection Systems by Lenny Zeltser, Scott Winters
 - Intelligence: From Secrets to Policy .
-Mark M. Lowenthal .
+Mark M. Lowenthal
-- Interconnections: Bridges, Routers, Switches, and Internetworking Protocols	Interconnections: Bridges, Routers, Switches, and Internetworking Protocols by Radia Perlman (Hardcover)
+- Interconnections: Bridges, Routers, Switches, and Internetworking Protocols by Radia Perlman
-- Intrinsic Motivation and Self-Determination in Human Behavior (Perspectives in Social Psychology) https://www.amazon.com/Intrinsic-Motivation-Self-Determination-Perspectives-Psychology/dp/0306420228 (Fuente: En bibliografía del paper “World Discovery Models” (1902.07685.pdf) )
+- Intrinsic Motivation and Self-Determination in Human Behavior (Perspectives in Social Psychology) (Fuente: En bibliografía del paper “World Discovery Models” (1902.07685.pdf) )
 - Introducing Time: A Graphic Guide by Craig Callender
-- Introduction to functional programming (Prentice Hall international series in computer science)	Introduction to functional programming (Prentice Hall international series in computer science) by Richard Bird (Hardcover) |
+- Introduction to functional programming (Prentice Hall international series in computer science) by Richard Bird
 - Introduction to Lattices and Order by B. A. Davey
 - Introduction to Machine Learning with Python: A Guide for Data Scientists, Andreas C. Müller
 - Introduction to Real Analysis by Robert G. Bartle
 - Introduction to Systems Theory.
 Niklas Luhmann
-- Introduction to the Personal Software Process	Introduction to the Personal Software Process by Watts S Humphrey (Paperback)
+- Introduction to the Personal Software Process	by Watts S Humphrey
-- Introduction to the Theory of Computation by Michael Sipser (2012-06-27)	Introduction to the Theory of Computation by Michael Sipser (2012-06-27)
+- Introduction to the Theory of Computation by Michael Sipser
-- Intrusion Detection With SNORT, Apache, MySQL, PHP, And ACID	Intrusion Detection With SNORT, Apache, MySQL, PHP, And ACID by Rafeeq Rehman (Paperback)
+- Intrusion Detection With SNORT, Apache, MySQL, PHP, And ACID by Rafeeq Rehman
-- Intrusion Signatures and Analysis	Intrusion Signatures and Analysis by Matt Fearnow, Karen Federick (Paperback) |
+- Intrusion Signatures and Analysis by Matt Fearnow, Karen Federick
 - Inventing Temperature: Measurement and Scientific Progress (Oxford Studies in Philosophy of Science) by Hasok Chang
-- Inventory Accuracy: People, Processes, & Technology	Inventory Accuracy: People, Processes, & Technology by David J. Piasecki (Hardcover) |
+- Inventory Accuracy: People, Processes, & Technology by David J. Piasecki
-- Inventory Management and Production Planning and Scheduling	Inventory Management and Production Planning and Scheduling by Edward A. Silver, David F. Pyke (Hardcover) |
+- Inventory Management and Production Planning and Scheduling by Edward A. Silver, David F. Pyke  |
 - Iron Curtain: The Crushing of Eastern Europe, 1944-1956 by Anne Applebaum
 - Irony and Sarcasm by Roger Kreuz (https://mitpress.mit.edu/books/irony-and-sarcasm)
 - Irrational Man: A Study in Existential Philosophy by William Barrett
 - Is Water H2O?: Evidence, Realism and Pluralism (Boston Studies in the Philosophy and History of Science, 293) by Hasok Chang
-- Isaac Newton	Isaac Newton by James Gleick (Hardcover) |
 - Isaac Newton by James Gleick
-- Island	Island by Aldous Huxley (Kindle Edition)
+- Island by Aldous Huxley
 - Islands of Abandonment, NATURE REBOUNDING IN THE POST-HUMAN LANDSCAPE, By CAL FLYN
 - It From Bit or Bit From It?: On Physics and Information (The Frontiers Collection) by Anthony Aguirre
-- IT Systems Management: Designing, Implementing, and Managing World-Class Infrastructures	IT Systems Management: Designing, Implementing, and Managing World-Class Infrastructures by Rich Schiesser (Hardcover)
+- IT Systems Management: Designing, Implementing, and Managing World-Class Infrastructures by Rich Schiesser
 - J.R.R.
 Tolkien: A Biography by Humphrey Carpenter
 - Jacques Pépin New Complete Techniques by Jacques Pepin
 - James Hamilton: You Should Have Heard Just What I Seen: The Music Photography by Thurston Moore
 - Japan to 1600: A Social and Economic History by William Wayne Farris
-- Java: The Complete Reference, Eleventh Edition	Java: The Complete Reference, Eleventh Edition by Herbert Schildt (Paperback)
+- Java: The Complete Reference, Eleventh Edition by Herbert Schildt
-- Jazz	Jazz by Herman Leonard (Hardcover) |
 - Jazz by Herman Leonard
-- Jazz Icons: Series 2 (Boxed Set)	Jazz Icons: Series 2 (Boxed Set)
+- Jazz Icons: Series 2 (Boxed Set)
-- Jazz: A Film By Ken Burns	Jazz: A Film By Ken Burns
 - The Jesus Machine: How James Dobson, Focus on the Family, and Evangelical America Are Winning the Culture War.
 Dan Gilgoff.
 (Ref “Jesus and John Wayne”, chapter 4,21)
-- Joe Walsh: The Definitive Collection	Joe Walsh: The Definitive Collection by Joe Walsh (Audio CD)
-- Joel on Software: And on Diverse and Occasionally Related Matters That Will Prove of Interest to Software Developers, Designers, and Managers, and to Those Who, Whether by Good Fortune or Ill Luck, Work with Them in Some Capacity	Joel on Software: And on Diverse and Occasionally Related Matters That Will Prove of Interest to Software Developers, Designers, and Managers, and to Those Who, Whether by Good Fortune or Ill Luck, Work with Them in Some Capacity by Joel Spolsky (Paperback)
+- Joel on Software: And on Diverse and Occasionally Related Matters That Will Prove of Interest to Software Developers, Designers, and Managers, and to Those Who, Whether by Good Fortune or Ill Luck, Work with Them in Some Capacity by Joel Spolsky
 - Johnny Got His Gun by Dalton Trumbo
 - Journey of the Software Professional: The Sociology of Software Development by Luke Hohmann
 - Journey through Genius: The Great Theorems of Mathematics by William Dunham